 Multiple Coats for Effective Protection and Aesthetic Enhancement

-Applying multiple thin coats of boiled linseed oil offers several benefits.
+I’ve always found that layering thin coats of boiled linseed oil is far more effective than going for one thick one.
 It provides enhanced protection against wear and environmental factors and contributes to a more visually appealing finish than a single heavy coat that may not penetrate as effectively.

 Special Considerations for Non-Porous Materials like Metal